Fruit and Foliage Insect Pests

 Spotted wing Drosophila (SWD) (Drosophila suzukii): SWD are invasive vinegar flies (fruit flies) that can attack unripened fruit.
 Female SWD cut into intact fruit with their serrated ovipositor to lay eggs under the skin.
 This allows larvae of SWD to be present during ripening, leading to a risk of detection in ripe fruit after harvest.
 There is a greater risk of fruit contamination at harvest from SWD compared with native species that lay eggs only in already-damaged and rotting fruit.
 SWD seem to prefer brambles over all other hosts.

-Management: Monitor bramble plantings with traps baited with apple cider vinegar plus ethanol alcohol (90% apple cider vinegar plus 10% ethanol) and/or fermenting yeast; or purchase commercially available traps and lures.
+Management: Monitor bramble plantings with traps baited with apple cider vinegar plus ethanol alcohol (90% apple cider vinegar plus 10% ethanol) and/or fermenting yeast; or grape juice and yellow or red sticky cards; or purchase commercially available traps and lures.
 Contact Cooperative Extension in your state for information on latest trapping techniques.
 Once SWD are found in traps or in ripening fruit, apply insecticides weekly through harvest, rotating between insecticide classes.
 Choose insecticides based on efficacy and preharvest interval.
 Most insecticides will be made more effective by adding sugar to stimulate SWD feeding.
 Add 1-2 pounds of white sugar per 100 gallons of spray mixture.
+Add 4-16 ox NuFilm P/100 gal with all materials to improve efficacy.

 Cane Insect Pests